Best Chicken Feeders and Waterers (2026 Reviews)

 Best Chicken Feeders for Backyard Flocks

-1. RentACoop 20lb Hanging Chicken Feeder — Best Overall
+1. RentACoop 25lb Hanging Chicken Feeder: Best Overall

 This is the feeder that comes up over and over again in chicken-keeping communities, and it's earned that reputation.
-It's made from galvanized steel (not flimsy plastic), holds 20 pounds of feed, and includes a rain guard to keep moisture out.
+It holds 25 pounds of feed, has four large feeding ports, and comes with an adjustable stand so you can set the height to match your birds.

-Why it works: The anti-roost cone on top prevents birds from perching and pooping into the feed.
-The feeding ports are sized so chickens can eat comfortably without flinging feed everywhere.
-It'll handle a flock of 6 to 12 birds easily.
+Why it works: The center-placement ports and anti-roost design keep birds from perching and fouling the feed, and the port shape lets chickens eat comfortably without flinging feed everywhere.
+It'll handle a flock of 6 to 12 birds easily, and the BPA-free build holds up outdoors.

-One thing to know: You'll want to hang it at the height of your birds' backs.
+One thing to know: Set the height so the ports sit at the level of your birds' backs.
 Too low and they'll bill feed onto the ground.
+(RentACoop revised this feeder from 20lb to 25lb, so you get a bit more capacity than older guides mention.)

 If rats, mice, or wild birds are raiding your feed, this is the answer.
 Grandpa's has been making treadle feeders for over 20 years, and they're built like tanks.
-Galvanized steel construction, waterproof lid, and a weighted step plate that only opens when a chicken (not a sparrow) steps on it.
+Galvanized steel construction, a lid that keeps rain out, and a weighted step plate that only opens when a chicken (not a sparrow) steps on it.

-Why it works: The standard size holds 20 pounds and feeds up to 6 birds.
-The large holds 40 pounds and handles up to 12.
+Why it works: The 20-pound size feeds up to 6 birds for about 10 days, and a larger 40-pound model handles bigger flocks.
 You'll train your flock to use it in about a week.
 Most chickens figure it out in a day or two.

 One thing to know: It's a bigger investment upfront.
 But if you're losing $10 to $20 a month in feed to pests, it pays for itself within a year.